rflynn523/Multi-Function-LED-Display/README.md

 # Multi-Function-LED-Display

-This repository is holds the header file and the source code that my Seven Segment Multi-Function Display uses.
+This repository is holds the header file and the source code that my Multi-Function LED Display uses.
+I made this using two seven segment LEDs and the MSP-EXP430 G2 Launchpad Microcontroller.

   The display currently has six modes:

  Mode 0 (Count): The display will simply show a number starting at 0 and ending at 99.
-The number is incremented when pressed.
+The number is incremented when the button is pressed.

- Mode 1 (Morse Code): Flashes a pre-programmed message onto the seven segment display on the right.
+ Mode 1 (Morse Code): Flashes a pre-programmed message in morse code onto the seven segment display on the right.

  Mode 2 (Random Number): This mode allows the user to select a random number using the button and the LEDs will display a random number between 1 and that number.